MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Generate reports

 After all four files are uploaded, select **Generate data diagnostic report** to begin to create your report.
 Report generation typically takes no longer than 24 hours.
-However, it might take more or less time, depending on the size of your upload files.
+However, it might take more or less time, depending on the size of your files.

 ### Data diagnostic report